Vox (political party): Immigration

 Vox positions itself strongly against illegal immigration.
 It calls for the unconditional deportation of all illegal immigrants, as well as the legal ones who commit crimes; the tightening of Spanish immigration laws; legal actions against non-profits (e.g. Proactiva Open Arms) and organized crime facilitating illegal immigration; and the militarization of problematic borders.
 The party emphasizes its support for legal immigration complied with the Spanish law.
 It promotes a stricter control of immigration according to the needs of the national economy, with preference for immigration from Hispanic America on the premise of easier integration of such immigrants into Spanish society, as opposed to those from Islamic countries.
 Opponents of Vox consider the party xenophobic and anti-immigrant.

 Vox has been described as nativist and advocates natalist policies.
-The party is very critical of multiculturalism; in 2020, Vox deputy Rocío de Meer described neighbourhoods such as Molenbeek in Brussels or Barbès in París as "multicultural dung heaps".
+The party is very critical of multiculturalism; in 2020, Vox deputy Rocío de Meer described neighbourhoods such as Molenbeek in Brussels or Barbès in Paris as "multicultural dung heaps".
 Other members have used the same term, such as party leader Santiago Abascal during a failed motion of censure, and deputy Ignacio Garriga.
 The party has been accused of giving credit to the Great Replacement theory.

 Vox supports increasing the requirements to acquire the Spanish nationality, which would include the lack of a criminal record, increasing the years of residence required from 10 to 15, and proving knowledge of the Spanish language, culture and history.
 The party advocates the denaturalization of foreigners who commit certain crimes.

 During the Russian invasion of Ukraine, Vox supported the accommodation of Ukrainian refugees in Europe.
 According to Abascal, "these are real war refugees, women, children, and elderly people", unlike "young Muslim males of military age invading Europe's borders with the intention to destabilize and colonize it".

 In June 2025, Vox published an economic and housing program calling for "remigration" of legal immigrants who "decide not to integrate" in Spain, "mass deportations" of immigrants, and an "exhaustive audit of all nationality concessions granted in recent years" with the goal of withdrawing them.

-The party has faced criticism from ultranationalist groups, such as Nucleo Nacional, for its support of immigration from Latin America.
+During the 2023 general election, Vox created a group "Latinos por Abascal" to appeal to Latin American voters, including Evangelical Christians and anti-communists.
+In January 2026, Vox removed the 'Latinos por Abascal' website, amid an internal debate about Latin American migration.